-The REACH Assessment Helpdesk provides rapid remote support to humanitarian actors in Yemen in planning, conducting and analysing results of assessments.
+The REACH Assessment Helpdesk provides remote support in planning, conducting and analysing results of assessments to humanitarian actors in Yemen.

 How the Helpdesk service operates

-Use our Helpdesk website and service to:
+Use our Helpdesk website and service for:

-support assessment design and data collection planning,
+advice on assessment design, data collection planning and sampling,

-review assessment tools, data analysis and reports, or
+review of assessment tools, data analysis and reports, or

-familiarize yourself with assessment resources across different sectors.
+familiarizing yourself with assessment resources across different sectors.

 For more specialised capacity building requests, we also provide customised training in English and Arabic according to your agency’s assessment needs.

 Email us at yemen@reach-initiative.org to outline your request.
-Our Assessment Helpdesk Team will confirm the query and inform you about estimated time for response.
+Our team will confirm the query and inform you of an estimated time for response.

 An important part of ensuring the quality of Helpdesk responses is for us to understand your exact needs and tailor our response to match to the purpose of your assessment, thus please include all relevant details in the request, such as:

-If you planning the survey, what are the objectives;
+If you are planning a survey, what are the objectives;

 If you have already conducted a survey, what were the research questions, methodology, data collection method, tool, timeframe, geographical scope;

-If it is a GIS-related request, what is the software used and how is data collected;
+If it is a GIS-related request, what is the software used and how is data collected.

-If your are interested in training, what is the topic, purpose and audience.

-We will respond to your request by the agreed deadlines:

-72 hours for short requests such as sharing of resources or advice on specific issues;

-up to 10 working days for requests such as planning robust assessments or checking analysis and reports.

 Below are a few request examples that can be addressed by the Assessment Helpdesk:

-Can you advise on training for M&E staff to conduct household surveys?

 What are good practices on representative sampling for displaced populations?

 Do you have any training materials in Arabic that we could use to organise a training session for staff on key informant interviews?